Rouf railway station: History

 In 2005, the station was closed for major upgrades to allow the new suburban railway to use the station.
 On 4 June 2007, its extensive renovation and integration into the new suburban railway network were completed.
 In 2008, all Athens Suburban Railway services were transferred from OSE to TrainOSE.
 In 2009, with the Greek debt crisis unfolding OSE's Management was forced to reduce services across the network.
 Timetables were cutback and routes closed, as the government-run entity attempted to reduce overheads.
-In 2017 OSE's passenger transport sector was privatised as TrainOSE, (Now Hellenic Train) currently, a wholly-owned subsidiary of Ferrovie dello Stato Italiane infrastructure, including stations, remained under the control of OSE.
+In 2017 OSE's passenger transport sector was privatised as TrainOSE, (Now Hellenic Train) currently, a wholly owned subsidiary of Ferrovie dello Stato Italiane infrastructure, including stations, remained under the control of OSE.

+In July 2022, the station began being served by Hellenic Train, the rebranded TranOSE.
+In August 2025, the Greek Ministry of Infrastructure and Transport confirmed the creation of a new body, Greek Railways (Σιδηρόδρομοι Ελλάδος) to assume responsibility for rail infrastructure, planning, modernisation projects, and rolling stock across Greece.
+Previously, these functions were divided among several state-owned entities: OSE, which managed infrastructure; ERGOSÉ, responsible for modernisation projects; and GAIAOSÉ, which owned stations, buildings, and rolling stock.
+OSE had overseen both infrastructure and operations until its vertical separation in 2005.
+Rail safety has been identified as a key priority.
+The merger follows the July approval of a Parliamentary Bill to restructure the national railway system, a direct response to the Tempi accident of February 2023, in which 43 people died after a head-on collision.

 Today, the station houses a restored steam-engine and former Orient Express rollingstock known as "The Train in Rouf".
 Operating as a theatre since 1997, The museum vehicle is parked on one of the disused platforms and hosts theatrical and musical performances.
-In July 2022, the station began being served by Hellenic Train, the rebranded TranOSE.

 Facilities

 The station is still housed in a 20th-century brick-built station building, the original being since long demolished.
-As of (2020) the station is unstaffed, with no staffed booking office; however, there are waiting rooms.
+As of 2020 the station is unstaffed, with no staffed booking office; however, there are waiting rooms.
 Access to the platforms is via a subway under the lines, with wheelchair accessible by elevator.
-The platforms have shelters with seating, however, there are no Dot-matrix display departure and arrival screens or timetable poster boards on the platforms.
+The platforms have shelters with seating; however, there are no dot-matrix display departure and arrival screens or timetable poster boards on the platforms.
 The station, however, does have a buffet called POYΦ.
-There is also a taxi rank and Parking in the forecourt and infrequent buses do call at the station.
+There is also a taxi rank and parking in the forecourt and infrequent buses do call at the station.